 Applicants may defer the point when recapitalization of the proposed development, through a subsequent allocation of Housing Credit under the competitive or noncompetitive process, may be requested.
 Points are based on the number of years from the date the last building in the development placed in service.
-Applicants claiming these points shall submit audited annual
+Applicants claiming these points shall submit audited annual financial statements to THDA for 15 years, beginning with the Placed In Service year.
+Audited annual financial statements for each year must be submitted within six (6) months of the close of the fiscal year for the development.
+An Initial Application is not eligible for these points if points are elected in Section 1415-A-8.

-Table 14 -5: Earliest Year When New Housing Credit May be Requested Years From Date Last Building Placed in Service Points Available 17 2 20 8
+Table 14-15_5: Earliest Year When New Housing Credit May be Requested Years From Date Last Building Placed in Service Points Available 17 2 20 8